-- Everyone who ever held an office hour, the councillors who showed up and gave constructive input, everyone who ever N made a good suggestion about how to run things.
+- Everyone who ever held an office hour, the councillors who showed up and gave constructive input, everyone who ever made a good suggestion about how to run things.
 All these people should be thanked. - Our office managers (Ryan "Jynx" Jenkins and Amy "Penguin" Green) did a great job of making sure our day to day Math Society life went according to plan. - Various directors did a bunch of work for us.
-Of particular da note is Daryl McEachearn, our movie guy who often went pi above and beyond the call of duty. - Jean Knetsch is a thoroughly non-math person who spends an more time doing things for the Math Society than, well, (H most of us.
-You could argue she does it because she's a ve nice person or because she's in Arts.
-The arguments lean both ways. - Chris Harold, Feds VP Internal for helping us whenever af we needed it and being supportful of our "reach out and be ar nice to everyone" ideal.
-Come to think of it, all the current a Feds Exec seem like nice friendly, harmless people. - All the elder, paid people from the Dean's Office should be we thanked for helping us move forward with our ideas and Sa generally being supportive. - I'm sure I'm missing some really important people.
-I just St can't remember who.
+Of particular note is Daryl McEachearn, our movie guy who often went above and beyond the call of duty. - Jean Knetsch is a thoroughly non-math person who spends more time doing things for the Math Society than, well, most of us.
+You could argue she does it because she's a nice person or because she's in Arts.
+The arguments lean both ways. - Chris Harold, Feds VP Internal for helping us whenever we needed it and being supportful of our "reach out and be nice to everyone" ideal.
+Come to think of it, all the current Feds Exec seem like nice friendly, harmless people. - All the elder, paid people from the Dean's Office should be thanked for helping us move forward with our ideas and generally being supportive. - I'm sure I'm missing some really important people.
+I just can't remember who.

 Nominations for Volunteer of the Term are open.
-In the inter- sa est of saving trees, anyone with a name they feel should be sid submitted should e-mail exec@mathsoc.uwaterloo.ca.
-The th four executive will sit down and choose from the list provided.
-The winning candidate will be announced at the volunteer ap 2nd preciation party.
+In the interest of saving trees, anyone with a name they feel should be submitted should e-mail exec@mathsoc.uwaterloo.ca.
+The four executive will sit down and choose from the list provided.
+The winning candidate will be announced at the volunteer appreciation party.